Frequently Asked Questions

 Credit Amnesty was a once-off occurrence between April and June 2014 where the credit bureaus were forced to remove adverse information from credit records.
 In no way did Credit Amnesty write off people’s debt, it only removed outdated information from the credit records of people who have paid-up their debt.

-Your monthly repayment plan’s instalment will depend on your individual debt profile.
+A: Your monthly repayment plan’s instalment will depend on your individual debt profile.
 What affects your monthly instalment is:

 - The amount of debt you have.